aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 # Fetch the schema file for the corresponding table_name from the attached volume
 schema = importlib.import_module("config.schema_" + table_name)
 ```
+Here we are fynamically loading the config\schema.py file for the corresponding table.

-And in our polars functions, we reference the `schema` variable
+Finally, in our polars functions, we reference the `schema` variable to source this configuration data:
 ```python
 batches[0]
 .rename(schema.rename_columns)